- American Physical Society Sites

 Is there a family leave policy for graduate students?
 If so, describe.

-The University does not have a formal policy, but the three students (all women) who have had children in the past ten years have had paid leaves arranged by the Department.
+The University's policy is to provide a twelve-week suspension of all academic responsibilities for new parents.
+The three students (all women) who have had children in the past ten years have had paid leaves arranged by the Department.

 Is there family health insurance for graduate students?
 If so, is it included in the stipend?

-The student's health insurance is covered by the Felowship each student receives; family health coverage is available for an additional sum.
+The student's health insurance is covered by the Fellowship each student receives; family health coverage is available for an additional sum.

 Please describe why someone applying to graduate school who is interested in a female-friendly department should choose your department.

 The relatively large number of female faculty and students in the astronomy and astrophysics program at Columbia results from a conscious effort to create a research and teaching environment welcoming to all.
 The most important consideration, however, is the outcomes our program achieves.
-The seven women PhD recipients in the past five years are all active researchers in Astronomy at Penn State University (tenure-track faculty), University of Manitoba, Harvard (SMA fellow), Caltech, NASA Goddard, Arizona and Stony Brook.
+In the five years 2014-2018 (inclusive), 14 of the 24 PhDs awarded by our Department of Astronomy were earned by women of whom two are working in the private sector and 12 hold research or faculty positions at Harvard, Princeton, IAS, Hopkins/STScI, NRAO, Arizona, Michigan, Caltech/JPL, Berkeley, the Flatiron Center for Computational Astronomy, and Rutgers and include Miller, Hubble, Einstein, Simons, and NSF Fellows.
 Our program, which emphasizes closely mentored research from the first semester and requires a variety of research projects over the first two years allows all students to find the mentor and style of research best suited to their needs and interests.
 See

 http://www.astro.columbia.edu/graduate-program.html for program details.